Anomalous decay rate of quasinormal modes in Schwarzschild-dS and Schwarzschild-AdS black holes: Scalar perturbations

 Here, the first term represents an outgoing wave and the second represents an ingoing wave near the cosmological horizon.
 So, imposing the requirement of only ingoing waves on the cosmological horizon requires $D_1=0$.
 Taking the behaviour of the scalar field at the event and cosmological horizons we define the following ansatz

-Then, by inserting the above ansatz for $R(y)$ in Eq. (\ref{rad}), it is possible to obtain an equation for the function $F(y)$.
-The solution for the function $F(y)$ is assumed to be a finite linear combination of the Chebyshev polynomials, and it is inserted in the differential equation for $F(y)$.
+Then, by inserting the above ansatz for $R(y)$ in Eq. (\ref{rad}), an differential equation for the function $F(y)$ is obtained.
+The solution for the function $F(y)$ is assumed to be a finite linear combination of the Chebyshev polynomials, and it is inserted into the differential equation for $F(y)$.
 Also, the interval $[0,1]$ is discretized at the Chebyshev collocation points.
 Then, the differential equation is evaluated at each collocation point.
 So, a system of algebraic equations is obtained, and it corresponds to a generalized eigenvalue problem, which is solved numerically to obtain the QNFs ($\omega$).
-In Table \ref{Table1} we show some fundamental QNFs, in order to check the correctness and accuracy of the numerical technique used.
-Also, we show the relative error, which is defined by
+In appendix \ref{Accuracy} we show the accuracy of the numerical technique used.

-where $\omega_1$ corresponds to the result from \cite{Zhidenko:2003wq}, and $\omega_0$ denotes our result.
-The complex QNFs for this geometry was determined in Ref. \cite{Zhidenko:2003wq} by using the WKB and P\"oschl-Teller method.
-We can observed that error does not exceed $0.37\%$ when we compare our results with the WKB method and $2.198\%$ with the P-T method.
-As it was observed, the frequencies all have a negative imaginary part, which means that the propagation of scalar field is stable in this background.
-Also, we observe that the presence of a bigger cosmological constant leads to decrease the real oscillation frequency and to a slower decay.